Professor Terry Lamb BSc, PGCE, MA, PhD, FRSA Chevalier dans l'Ordre des Palmes Académiques

 Language Teacher Associations

-Terry has a long history of working with subject associations and is currently President of the Fédération Internationale des Professeurs de Langues Vivantes (FIPLV), which represents hundreds of thousands of language teachers around the world.
+Terry has a long history of working with subject associations and is former President and current Secretary General of the Fédération Internationale des Professeurs de Langues Vivantes (FIPLV), which represents hundreds of thousands of language teachers around the world.
 He continues to conduct research into the role of subject associations in member countries, focusing on ways in which they support teachers’ professional learning and represent teacher voice in policy.
-He is currently organising the 2015 FIPLV World Congress, which will take place in Niagara Falls, Canada.
+In 2015, together with FIPLV member association CASLT, he organised the FIPLV World Congress in Niagara Falls, Canada.